 Michael Cunningham is a Professor of Chemical Engineering (with a cross-appointment to the Department of Chemistry) at Queen’s University, Canada.
 After obtaining his PhD from the University of Waterloo, he spent six years in the Xerox Corporate Research Group before accepting a faculty position at Queen’s.
 His research program involves the study of polymer colloids, carbon dioxide switchable polymers, living radical polymerization, and the graft modification of natural polymers such as chitosan and cellulose nanocrystals.
-He is the recipient of the Syncrude Canada Innovation Award, presented by Canadian Society for Chemical Engineering (awarded to a resident of Canada who has made a distinguished contribution in the field of chemical engineering before the age of 40) and the Canadian Green Chemistry and Engineering Award, and is a Fellow of the Chemical Institute of Canada.
+He is the recipient of the Syncrude Canada Innovation Award, presented by Canadian Society for Chemical Engineering (awarded to a resident of Canada who has made a distinguished contribution in the field of chemical engineering before the age of 40) and the Canadian Green Chemistry and Engineering Award, and is a Fellow of the Chemical Institute of Canada, the Canadian Academy of Engineering and the Engineering Institute of Canada.
 He serves on the technical advisory board of GreenCentre Canada, whose mandate is to commercialize emerging green chemistry innovations originating from academic research, and is Chair of the International Polymer Colloids Group.

 Michael F. Cunningham